LS-Labs/2.4-config/README.md

 In the https://www.klipper3d.org/Measuring_Resonances.html#software-installation section you will need to run the commands shown to update klipper and add some additional python libraries.

-It is not completely clear in the klipper docs but you will also need to run through the following https://www.klipper3d.org/RPi_microcontroller.html to enable the RPi to be a secondary MCU so that it can recieve and process the adxl information.
+It is not always obvious reading through the klipper docs but you will also need to run through the following https://www.klipper3d.org/RPi_microcontroller.html to enable the RPi to be a secondary MCU so that it can recieve and process the adxl information.

 If you do not want to run the adxl tuning for now and just want to start printing. you can just comment out the contents of the adxl file by adding a # to the start of each line and saving the file.